nambhine1/Vitis-/README.md

 vadd.cpp :kernel function

-you only need this 3 source code to build and run our applicatio project...
+you only need this 3 source code to build and run our application program...

 In vitis to compile and link an application program the host and the kernel should compile and linked seperatly